The Complete Guide to Magnesium Forms: 8 Types Compared by Bioavailability, Use Case, and Evidence

 When you read "400mg Magnesium" on a supplement label, that number tells you almost nothing about how much magnesium your body will actually absorb.
 What determines absorbed magnesium is not the label dose — it is the elemental magnesium content of the specific salt form combined with that form's gastrointestinal absorption rate.
 These two numbers multiply together, and the product varies enormously across common forms.

 Magnesium oxide illustrates the problem clearly.
-Oxide is the most prevalent form in the supplement market because it is inexpensive to manufacture and packs the highest elemental magnesium content of any common form at approximately 60%.
+Oxide is the most prevalent form in the supplement market because it is inexpensive to manufacture and packs the highest elemental magnesium content of any common form at approximately 60% by weight.
 A capsule containing 400mg of magnesium oxide contains roughly 240mg of elemental magnesium.
-But magnesium oxide has a gastrointestinal absorption rate of approximately 4% — meaning only about 9-10mg of that elemental magnesium actually crosses the intestinal wall into systemic circulation.
-The rest acts as an osmotic laxative, drawing water into the colon.
+But that elemental content does not translate into absorbed magnesium: in a 60-day randomized, double-blind trial, magnesium oxide produced no significant rise in blood magnesium compared with placebo, while organic forms were significantly better absorbed (Walker et al., 2003).
+Its low solubility means much of the dose passes through the gut unabsorbed, where it acts as an osmotic laxative.

 This gap between label dose and absorbed dose is the core consumer education problem in the magnesium market, and it is why form selection matters more than chasing the highest milligram number on the front of a bottle.